0xytoken/json-api-to-coda-schema/README.md

 # Simply & Effortlessly create a Coda Schema for your API within seconds ⏱

-1. Call the API with a sample value
+1. Call your favorite API with a sample value, ideally one with an extensive response

       ```f.e. https://api.opensea.io/api/v1/collection/boredapeyachtclub```